2018 Rosé of Pinot Noir

 Appellation: Russian River Valley

-Early morning, whole cluster, hand harvesting was implemented in the making of the Rosé.
-The grapes were destemmed and placed into an 80 hectoliter tank press to rest for 12 hours under a blanket of dry ice.
+The grapes for the Rose’ were hand-harvested early in the morning, in whole clusters.
+The grapes were destemmed and placed into an 80-hectoliter tank press to rest for 12 hours under a blanket of dry ice.
 After 12 hours the free run juice was drained to a tank, no pressing was done.
 The wine was cold settled for two days then racked off the sediment to another tank.
 The juice was analyzed and additions made including a Burgundian yeast selection called RC212.
 The juice was then placed into neutral French oak barrels and the fermentation began.
 Fermentation lasted about 3 weeks after which the barrels were topped and SO2 added.
 The barrels then remained in the cellar, aging for 4 months.

 TA: 7.50 g/l